Goodlvn/readme-generator/README.md

 This homework assignment really stood out to me because it was our first one that had nothing to do with the browser.
 It was our first taste at backend programming.
 Although there is less instant gratification than is the case with more browser based code, it was really interesting to learn more about how flexible javascript.

+This project also introduced us to npm (node package manager).
+There is a lot of prewritten code that we can use to make really cool projects.
+I am excited to see wha the difference is in implementing npm dependancies and using a js or css library.

 ## License